MadameG1t/QA-Portfolio/STLC/test plan.md

 **Objective**

-**What is the objective?** (feedback: too much for the objective.
-We need to write the objective of the product.
-I can name the features but do not write so extensively)
+**What is the objective?**

-The objective of the webshop is for users to buy grocery store products online and get them delivered at home.
+The objective of the webshop is for users to buy grocery store products online considering alcohol restriction consumption age and have the product home delivered.
-The addition of the first new features include the German regulations for Alcohol consumption, checking for ages below 16 years old and ensure they are unable to purchase alcohol, which is really important for the website performance.
-The second new feature is the ability to deliver within the country and abroad incurring shipping cost and allow for shipping cost to be incurred if the user makes a purchase above $20 dollars for example.
-The shipping cost feature also needs to calculate the shipping cost accoriding to location and standard rates for fees delivery.
-We see a lot of users stopping the purchase process because users see shipping prices and assume it is a standard and decide to not buy.
-The third new feature is granting the user the option to rate the products after purchase.
-This is a very important feature for users to feel inclined to purchase products and to ensure the users the website is a legitimate webshop that is used by consumers for product purchase.

 **User Base**

 **Who will the product be used by?
-Who are your user stakeholders?** (you dont need to explain the list of stakeholder)
+Who are your user stakeholders?**

 The product will be used by existing and new users of the webshop platform, including individuals aged 16 and above.
 Our main user based are adults, our average user may be 25 years old, but we have from 18 and above registered users.
 We may have users that are minors, so we need to make a distinction to make sure minors dont purchase alcohol.

 Our Stakeholders are everyone involved and interested on the process of the website development, website performance, website usage.

-List of Stakeholders: (this part is not necessary)

-Customers: Those who would be interested in purchasing the product, or invest in the product.
-Consumers: Users who will be utilising the product and directly interact with the software.
-Developers: Those who will write the code and develop the software.
-Testers: Those responsible for testing the product.
-Project Manager: Those who are in charge of overseeing the products completion and its testing process.
-Business Analyst: Those who define the requirements and ensure the product meets the expecations.
-Product Owners: Those in ownership of the creative vision and guide the product development.
-Management : those who make decisions about the products direction and resources.

 **Hardware and Software Specifications**